Michael Huber (priest)

 Michael Huber (5 July 1841 – 14 March 1911) was a Bavarian Catholic priest and politician of the Centre Party.
-As priest, he worked as military chaplain, father of confession, parish priest and member of the Cathedral Chapter of Regensburg.
-As politician, he served one electoral period in the Reichstag and two electoral periods in the Kammer der Abgeordneten of Bavaria.
+As a priest, he served as a military chaplain, confessor, parish priest, and member of the Cathedral Chapter of Regensburg.
+As a politician, he served one electoral period in the Reichstag and two electoral periods in the Kammer der Abgeordneten of Bavaria.

 Life and church career

 Huber was born on 5 July 1841 in Amberg.
-After graduating from the gymnasium in Amberg, he studied Catholic theology at the University of Munich.
+After graduating from the gymnasium in Amberg, he studied Catholic theology at the Ludwig-Maximilians-Universität München.
 He was further educated at the seminary in Regensburg and was ordained as a priest on 26 June 1864.
 He worked as a priest in Asenkofen near Neufahrn in Niederbayern and as military chaplain in Amberg and during the 1866 Austro-Prussian War.
 Huber also worked as father of confession for nuns, as institutional inspector in Niederviehbach, and from 1871 as parish priest in Rothenstadt.
 He became a member of the Cathedral chapter in Regensburg and received the title of Geistlicher Rat (Spiritual Councillor) from the bishop and the title of Domestic Prelate from the pope.
 He died on 14 March 1911 in Regensburg.